Learning

 Verbosity is necessary for keeping track of the history of the learning.
 See Method EMHistory().

-- Parameters: v (bool) – sets EM’s verbose mode if and only if v = True.
+bool) – sets EM’s verbose mode if and only if v = True. - Returns: the BNLearner itself, so that we can chain useXXX() methods.

 G2(*args)